-This change in the character of caste conflicts can be seen in the character of the caste organizations as well.
-While, in the first stage of their development, they more or less concentrated on social reform, they began, in the second stage, to put greater emphasis on getting their share of government services, seats in the legislatures, etc. Even 'higher' castes like the Namboodiris, who had a disproportionately greater pull in the bureaucracy but were backward in the matter of modern education and hence in government service, began to speak in terms of shares in government services.
+This change in the character of caste conflicts can also be seen in the character of the caste organisations.
+While, in the first stage of their development, they more or less concentrated on social reform, they began, in the second stage to put greater emphasis on getting their share of Government services, seats in legislatures, etc. Even higher castes like the Namboodiris who had a disproportionately greater share of landed and other properties and hence a greater pull on the bureaucracy, but were backward in the matter of modern education and hence in Government services, began to speak in terms of shares in Government services.